-Taking over the old Turnmills site, Sosharu takes its lead from the legendary nightspot with its moody, dark lighting.
+Taking over the old Turnmills site, this Clerkenwell restaurant takes its lead from the legendary nightspot with its moody, dark lighting.
 The similarities stop there as the huge space is carved into sections by large wooden latticed partitions and staff with Evisu aprons create a very slick and hip vibe.

 We arrived at our table straight from the restaurants basement bar 7 Tales.
 We were pleasantly surprised by the underground Tokyo-esque drinking den, so had high hopes for our evening meal.
 You can read all about 7 Tales here.